pertzlab/ARCOSpx-publication/scripts/1_wave_simulation/README.md

 # Wave Simulation

 This folder contains Python scripts to simulate various wave patterns using a cellular automaton model.
 The simulations include circular waves, directional waves, target patterns, and chaotic patterns.
-The results of these simulations can be used to analyze wave propagation and tracking.
+The results of these simulations can be tracked with ARCOS.px and subsequently evaluated using py-motmetrics.

 ## Contents